helgeholm/randy/README.md

 [implementation-dependent](http://www.ecma-international.org/publications/standards/Ecma-262.htm)
 and therefore of very limited usefulness, as you risk running into crappy implementations.
-Even the V8 engine (used by Node.js) only provide 32-bit entropy, and is based on the platform-dependent C++ `rand()` function.
+Even the V8 engine (used by Node.js) only provides 32-bit entropy, and is based on the platform-dependent C++ `rand()` function.

 ## Quick Examples